ruffle-rs/ruffle/tests/README.md

 output_path = "output.txt" # Path (relative to the directory containing test.toml) to the expected output
 log_fetch = false # If true, all network requests will be included in the output.

+# Used to mark larger tests as `size = "large"`.
+Larger tests will be executed
+# at the beginning to improve test execution time.
+size = "regular"

 # Sometimes floating point math doesn't exactly 100% match between flash and rust.
 # If you encounter this in a test, the following section will change the output testing from "exact" to "approximate"
 # (when it comes to floating point numbers, at least.)